Critics respond to Rooms2020:

 While the three directors—artistic director Samantha Géracht and associate artistic directors Eleanor Bunker and Lauren Naslund—rehearsed the dancers and directed camera angles over Zoom, the responsibility of actual videorecording was taken on by the dancers themselves.
 They were ready for performance in the theatre, and now had to rethink, restage, light, film, and costume themselves with what they have access to where they are living in isolation.

-The recordings made by the dancers have been edited by Ms. Naslund into a full-length video version of Rooms, premiering June 25, 2020.
-The video will be available for viewing until July 25, 2020.
+The recordings made by the dancers have been edited by Ms. Naslund into a full-length video version of Rooms, which premiered on June 25, 2020.

 Keep in touch